Aaron Taylor-Sinclair: Livingston

 On 6 November 2019, Taylor-Sinclair signed a short-term contract with Livingston.
 Taylor-Sinclair would sign an extension to stay for the full season, and later another extension to stay at the club for the 2020–21 season.
 It was announced in May 2021 that Taylor-Sinclair would be released upon the expiry of his contract at the end of the season.

 Falkirk

 On 29 December 2021, Taylor-Sinclair signed with Scottish League One side Falkirk until the end of the 2021–22 season, scoring on his debut in a 6–2 win against Dumbarton.
 Taylor-Sinclair was released by Falkirk at the end of the 2021–22 season.

 Airdrieonians

 On 1 September 2022, following his release from Falkirk, Taylor-Sinclair signed with fellow League One side Airdrieonians, winning promotion to the Championship via the League One Play Off final victory over Hamilton Academical FC in May 2023.
 He scored his goal for the Diamonds in a 6-2 play-off first leg win against Falkirk.

 After manager Rhys McCabe resigned from his position in August 2025, Taylor-Sinclair was put in caretaker charge of the team for one match before the appointment of Danny Lennon.
 He again became caretaker manager in October 2025, after Lennon left the club.
+Taylor-Sinclair left Airdrie in May 2026, following their relegation to League One via the playoffs.